 In July 2024, Milei expressed his intentions to make Argentina a powerhouse and the richest country in the world.
 Nonetheless, the living example of the richest and most powerful countries in the world has nothing, if anything, to do with the idea of destroying a state.
 And apart from having generated his own fan base and legitimacy for a head of state in whom as much power as possible is supposed to be trusted, the national and collectivist sentiments associated with the state army are reinforced by Milei’s hackneyed patriotism and praise for the armed forces.

-However, a person who hates the state would never want society to support ideas so fundamental to statist ideology like national defense and the cult of the state soldier, as Milei’s own views on the military amounts to: while he dreams of a man in uniform being “celebrated as a hero,” and holds that Argentina needs a strong army “respected by the whole society” to become great again.
+However, a person who hates the state would never want society to support ideas so fundamental to statist ideology like national defense and the cult of the state soldier, as Milei’s own views on the military amount to: while he dreams of a man in uniform being “celebrated as a hero,” and holds that Argentina needs a strong army “respected by the whole society” to become great again.

 Seducing the right